floooh/oryol/code/Modules/Resource/README.md

 Id Load(const Ptr<Loader>& loader);
 ```

-A Load method takes a pointer to a loader object, and immediately returns
+A Load function takes a pointer to a loader object, and immediately returns
 a resource Id.
 The resource Id can be used right away even though the
 resource may still be loading in the background.
 A resource object that
 is still loading is in the Pending state.
 What happens when a pending